RobotMirroring/robotmirroring.github.io/content/authors/Marisabel/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Marisabel's main goal is to increase scientific knowledge and findings to other professionals and the general public, through assistance to other researchers in visual communication and graphical support.
+bio: My main goal is to increase scientific knowledge and findings to other professionals and the general public, through assistance to other researchers in visual communication and graphical support.

 interests:
 - Science Communication